How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Electric fences provide strong psychological barriers to bears.
 The bears get a good zap and learn to stay away.

-If you need it, this is going to be an additional expense no one tells you about when you buy your beginner kit.
+If you need it, this will be an additional expense no one tells you about when you buy your beginner kit.
 The cost of an energizer and installation can add up.
-A small electric fence will cost in the range of $200 – $300.
+A small electric fence will cost between $200 and $300.
 Balance that against the cost of losing your bees and damage to your equipment.

 See our article on How To Protect Beehives From Bears (Set Up An Electric Fence) for complete information on how electric fences work, how to set one up and cost estimates.